spark-mv/cdn/stats_install.md

 # Overview

 This is a step-by-step guide to adding HolaCDN to your website.
+The is a two-step process:
+1. Add the JS to your site and collect user experience statistics.
+2. Enable Hola and measure user experience and cost improvements.

 If you have any questions during implementation, please email cdn-help [at] hola [dot] or skype:holacdn.com

+# Step 1: Collect current user experience statistics

 # 1. Create an account